Sonnen raises €76M Series D led by Envision Energy and targets IPO

 It so happens that the hyperconnected Thomas Pütter is in the board of Envision and also an advisor to Greentech Capital Advisors with whom Christoph got in touch a while ago when looking for the right partners for his Series D. Now Envision’s CEO Lei Zhang and Thomas Pütter join Sonnen’s board.
 The vision and global footprint of Envision and the massive public and private equity experience of Thomas Pütter will be very useful for preparing Sonnen’s IPO which will be very useful for competing with Elon Musk.

-Tags: Allianz Capital Partners, Autogrid, Batteries, Christoph Ostermann, Dan Ahn, eCapital, Elon Musk, Energy Internet, Energy OS, Energy Storage, Envision Energy, GE Ventures, Inven Capital, Lei Zhang, McKinsey, Munich Venture Partners, Series D, SET Ventures, Solarcity, Sonnen, sonnenCommunity, sonnenFlat, SpaceX, Tesla Motors, Thomas Pütter, Virtual Power Plant
+Tags: Allianz Capital Partners, Autogrid, Batteries, Christoph Ostermann, Dan Ahn, eCapital, Elon Musk, Energy, Energy Internet, Energy OS, Energy Storage, Envision Energy, GE Ventures, Inven Capital, Lei Zhang, McKinsey, Munich Venture Partners, Series D, SET Ventures, Smart Green Energy, Solarcity, Sonnen, sonnenCommunity, sonnenFlat, SpaceX, Tesla Motors, Thomas Pütter, Virtual Power Plant